mschuchard/terraform-local-ansible-inv/README.md

 ### Azure

 In this situation the `ansible_host` will be set to the instance primary private IP address.
-The host entry key will be set to the `name` argument, and will default to the instance id otherwise.
+The host entry key will be set to the `name` argument.
 The `ansible_become_user` will be set to the `username` of the `admin_ssh_key` block if it exists; otherwise it will be set to the `admin_username` argument.
 The instance tags will also propagate as key value pairs for the host variables.

 ### VSphere